defold/doc/docs/en/manuals/script-properties.md

 * When you want to animate the values of a property.
 * When you want to access state data in one script from another.
 (Note that if you access properties frequently between objects, it may be better to move the data to a shared storage.)

-Common use cases are to set the health or speed of a specific enemy AI, the tint color of a pickup object, or what message a button object should send when pressed---and/or where to send it.
+Common use cases are to set the health or speed of a specific enemy AI, the tint color of a pickup object, the atlas of a sprite, or what message a button object should send when pressed---and/or where to send it.

 ## Defining a script property

 Script properties are added to a script component by defining them with the `go.property()` special function.
 The function has to be used at the top level---outside any callback-functions like `init()` and `update()`.
-The default value provided for the property governs the type of the property: number, boolean, hash, `msg.url`, `vmath.vector3`, `vmath.vector4` or `vmath.quaternion`.
+The default value provided for the property governs the type of the property: number, boolean, hash, `msg.url`, `vmath.vector3`, `vmath.vector4`, `vmath.quaternion` and `resource` (see below).

 ```lua
 -- Define script properties for health and an attack target